 A restraining order is a decision made by the court that an individual must abstain from certain activities and/or keep a certain distance from another individual or set of individuals.
 A restraining order can last up to the discretion of the court: It can be as short as one month or last as long as five years, depending on the risk and other variables of the situation.
 Typically, the first restraining order that the court issues is a temporary restraining order (TRO).
 This kind of restraining order usually lasts ten days, but can last up to three weeks, giving you time to return to court to determine the length and severity of the actual order.
 If the victim would like more protection, he or she may request a renewal restraining order where the abuser is required to serve an additional restraining order that lasts up to an additional five years.

-The purpose of a restraining order is to provide abused victims enough time to create the necessary changes needed in order to create a safe environment for themselves and their family.
-If the abuser continues to show signs of aggressive and/or dangerous behavior, further action can be taken to prevent potential future harm.
-If you feel as though your protections are not sufficient, a San Jose domestic violence attorney can assist you in establishing the proper boundaries and safety procedures.
+The purpose of a restraining order is to provide abused victims enough time to create the necessary changes needed to create a safe environment for themselves and their family.
+If the abuser continues to show signs of aggressive and/or dangerous behavior, the victim can take further action to prevent potential future harm.
+If you feel as though your protections are not enough, speak to our San Jose domestic violence attorney.
+He may be able to assist you in establishing the proper boundaries and safety procedures.

 Thousands of victims live with their abuse due to fear.
 You have legal protections available to you.
-Seeking an experienced Bay Area domestic violence restraining order attorney can help make separating from your abuser safer and more efficient, allowing you to receive the protection you require and deserve.
+Consider seeking help from an experienced Bay Area restraining order attorney.
+An attorney can help make separating from your abuser safer, allowing you to receive the protection you need and deserve.